mmuller88/cdk-alps-spec-rest-api/README.md

 - (AWS) Authorizer and Validator are not supported yet
 - only alps YAML files are supported. alps JSON files will be added
-- only Lambda integrations are supported and the endpoints are per default mapped to lambdas with the same name as the operationId
+- only Lambda integrations are supported and the endpoints are per default mapped to lambdas with the same name as the operationId.